kula-app/Postie/README.md

         // Status codes also have convenience utilities
         @ResponseStatusCode var statusCode

+        // Cookies send by the remote
+        @RequestCookies var cookies
     }

     // The `keyEncodingStrategy` determines how to encode a type’s coding keys as JSON keys.